 Here’s how to propagate aloe vera using plant offshoots:

-- Search for an offshoot that has at least four leaves and is at least one and a half inches high.
+- Look for an offshoot that has at least four leaves and is at least one and a half inches high.

 - Gently separate the pup from the parent plant, being extra careful not to damage the roots.
-In most cases, you can simply pull the offshoot off, but if necessary, use a sharp, sterilized knife to cut it away from the main stem.
-Allow the site where the cut was made to dry in the sun for two to three days, to prevent infection.
+In most cases, you can simply pull the offshoot gently to remove it.
+However, if necessary, use a sharp, sterilized knife to cut it away from the main stem.
+To prevent your aloe plant from getting infected, allow the site of the cut (otherwise known as the wound) to dry in the sun for two to three days.

 - Cover the bottom of a small flower pot with clay shards or gravel.